aquametalabs/aquameta/README.md

 - Remote push/pull of commits to relational VCS
 - Access and manipulate the database as a file system from the command prompt
 - Access and manipulate the file system as relational data from the SQL prompt
-- Interal event system for pub/sub of changes to tables, columns or rows
+- Internal event system for pub/sub of changes to tables, columns or rows
 - Modular web interface components ("widgets") made of HTML, CSS, Javascript, that are self-contained, manage their own dependencies, accept input arguments, can instantiate other widgets, and can emit events that other widgets can subscribe to
 - "Semantic decoration" allows the user to associate UI components with schema components (relations, columns, data types), auto-generate simple CRUD UIs, and progressively enhance a UI by overriding sensible defaults with custom widgets
 - Pub/sub notification let peers download new content from each other as it comes available without polling